evert/evert.github.com/_posts/2015/2015-02-19-http-2-released.md

 that allows a HTTP client to send multiple requests in a connection without having to wait for a response.
 Because of poor and broken implementations, this feature has never really been enabled in browsers.
 In HTTP/2 this feature comes out of the box.
-Only one connection is needed, and a client can send and receive multiple requests and responses in parallel.
+Only one TCP connection is needed per client, and a client can send and receive multiple requests and responses in parallel.
 If one of the HTTP responses is stalled, this doesn't block the rest of the HTTP responses.

 So for application this can mean: